PoojaDev74/Resturant_App/README.md

 ## 📌 Description
 A full-stack *Resturant_Food Delivery Web Application* built using the *MERN stack* (MongoDB, Express.js, React.js, Node.js).
 This application allows users to *browse menus, add items to the cart, place food orders, and track order status* in real-time.
-It also includes an *Admin Dashboard* for managing restaurants, menu items, and orders efficiently.
+It also includes an *User Dashboard* for managing restaurants, menu items, and orders efficiently.

 ---